 Every day, innocent children are forced to accept abuse as a fact of life…they are beaten, locked up, sexually abused, starved and tortured in an obscene variety of methods.

 There is hope for many of those children through Royal Family KIDS.
 Since 1985, RFK has been offering week-long summer camps for children of abuse who have been placed in foster care.
 For many of these children, a week at summer camp is a first.
 It is a life-changing experience for them!

 In 2008, Royal Family KIDS Mentoring Clubs were started to provide an opportunity for the church to connect with their campers during the school year and continue the hope that was experienced at camp.
 Camps & mentoring clubs are sponsored by individual, well-established Christian churches of various denominations.

-READ OUR 61 DAYS OF HOPE BLOG SERIES
+READ OUR 61 DAYS OF FAITH BLOG SERIES

 Wondering if there is a Royal Family KIDS Camp & Mentoring Club near you?
 We offer 200+ camps in the U.S. and 25 camps overseas!